Suzanne works as an editor, content reviewer, and sensitivity reader for book publishers and post-secondary institutions.

 A provocative and empathetic exploration of intergenerational trauma and strategies for healing, for Indigenous and non-Indigenous readers.

-Healing from intergenerational trauma looks different for each person, but it begins with story, because stories make the world.
-What we tell, and what we don’t tell, shapes who we are and what we hope to be.
+Healing from intergenerational trauma looks different for each person and each community, but it begins with story — because stories make the world.
+What we tell and how we tell it shapes who we are and what we hope to become.
 But healing from colonial trauma is not just work for Indigenous people.
-Non-Indigenous people must also re-write the narrative of genocide and oppression, working with Indigenous peoples to create another, better way of living – within Indigenous communities and between Indigenous people and the settler population.
+Non-Indigenous people must also re-write the narrative of genocide and oppression, working with Indigenous peoples to create another, better way of living.

 In this book, author and educator Suzanne Methot shares her own and others’ stories to trace the roots of colonial trauma and the mechanisms by which trauma has become intergenerational.
 She also explores Indigenous ways of knowing and being that can lead us toward change. more...